coherent-research/dcs-documentation/DCSUserGuide.md

 Registers and/or Virtual Meters for a day, week or month.
 The report will show the total cost as well as a break down by Register/Virtual Meter.

 ## Capacity Market Scheme Report
-This report is designed to generate data that can be submitted as part of the UK Governments [Capacity Market Scheme](https://www.gov.uk/government/collections/electricity-market-reform-capacity-market).
+This report is designed to generate data that can be submitted as part of the UK Government's [Capacity Market Scheme](https://www.gov.uk/government/collections/electricity-market-reform-capacity-market).

 The report will contain the half hour totals for all included meters and, optionally, attach the data as an Excel file.